Howzat (song): Title track

 It is often used as a cricket anthem and is sometimes loudly played by ground organisers at limited-overs matches.
 Howzat is a cry used by cricketers when appealing to the umpire for a wicket.

 Song origin

 In 1976, someone suggested to Tony Mitchell and keyboardist Garth Porter that Howzat might make a good title for a song because some of the members of Sherbet loved cricket.
 Despite Mitchell not being a good cricketer, he sat down with Garth Porter at Porter's Rose Bay home to work on the idea.
 Mitchell soon came up with the "doo-doo, doo-doo" bass riff, after which the first thing that came into Porter's mind was the phrase "I caught you out."

-Reception
+Reception and legacy

 Cash Box magazine said "The song is refreshing, with a subdued, economical arrangement, and professional, pleasing vocals.
 Should be top ten in no time at all.
 Good use of minor chords."

+In November 2023, the National Film and Sound Archive added Howzat to the Sounds of Australia register for songs of "cultural, historical and aesthetic significance and relevance".